-Fascinated by the stories about her, we contacted and reached Lucy in her place in the countryside.
+Fascinated by the stories about her, I contacted and reached Lucy in her place in the countryside.

 Highly educated, having studied zoology and neuro-physiology to post-graduate level, Mrs Rees is a Welsh writer and researcher born in 1943, quite famous as a horse behauviourist and trainer.
 After her travels throughout the world (especially Portugal, Ireland and USA) she now lives in a rural house in Spain, with her dog, two horses, many gecos and some swallow's nests in her bedroom.

 In the garden there's still her truck, where she used to live before she bought the land, just about 10 years ago.

 She's a woman who definitely doesn't need luxury, but she found a wonderful place to settle down, really close to Piornal, a village in Extremadura region, with luxuriant landscapes and wild nature; the perfect location for her study on a herd of wild ponies, which became a survey waiting for publication.